AndreySvistunovHSEMIEM/learn_laba_10_c-/README.md

 # This task is learning project that check my knowledge about stack and queue on c++ language.
+If you want to know more about task check .docx file.